c0nevski/meteorJs-todo-app-basic/README.md

 # meteorJs-todo-app-basic
-Just a basic todo app in MeteorJs
+Basic **REALTIME** ToDo app in MeteorJs

--accounts-username login
--secure methods
+1. username/password login (can be extended to email, or even oauth with fb, twitter, google etc..)
+2. secure methods (checking if user is logged in, and if he is the owner of the created tasks before deletion)
--public/private tasks -> based on user choice
+3. public/private tasks -> based on user choice (user can set his taks to be publicly visible, or private to his account)
--task status finished  / task delete
+4. task status finished  / task delete (taks's owner can mark the task done/finished and/or can delete it)

+**to be added**
+1. email login with email-verification.
+2. creating multiple lists (private/public depending on user's choice).
+3. option for time critical tasks, with a reminder.
+4. adding android and ios platform support
+5. adding desktop platform support via electron
+6. ...